• Skip to primary navigation

 25 Ways to Beat the Heat in New Orleans

-I'm sharing 25 creative ways to help you beat the heat, from must have drinks to fun festivals to places you can soak up the air conditioning.
-This New Orleans summer travel guide has you covered no matter what kind of activities you enjoy.
+I've visited New Orleans many times during summer (June, July, and August), and I'm sharing my best tips for staying cool when it's hot and humid below.
+From the must have drinks to fun festivals, and of course, plenty of places to soak up the air conditioning.
+This New Orleans summer travel guide has you covered no matter what kind of activities you enjoy!

-And make sure to read all the way to the end, because I'm sharing tips for staying fresh (even if you're sweating like crazy) and for what to wear during a New Orleans summer.
+Make sure to read to the end, because where you'll find helpful ideas for staying fresh (even if you're sweating like crazy), plus tips for what to wear.

 The exterior of a snowball shop in New Orleans.